12-12718195-T-C

 Variant summary

 The NM_004064.5(CDKN1B):c.356T>C(p.Ile119Thr) variant causes a missense change involving the alteration of a non-conserved nucleotide.
 The variant allele was found at a frequency of 0.000706 in 1,613,028 control chromosomes in the GnomAD database, including 2 homozygotes.
 In-silico tool predicts a benign outcome for this variant.
-15/21 in silico tools predict a benign outcome for this variant.
+15/22 in silico tools predict a benign outcome for this variant.
 Variant has been reported in ClinVar as Conflicting classifications of pathogenicity (no stars).
+Another variant affecting the same amino acid position, but resulting in a different missense (i.e. I119S) has been classified as Likely benign.

 Frequency